-About five years ago I purchased my first digital camera.
+About ten years ago I purchased my first digital camera.
 The ease and the spontaneity of the digital medium have expanded the gamut of my work and prompted a revamp of this website.